utbrott/iot-stm32-lorawan/README.md

 # Features

-- Requesting data from OpenWeatherMap for outside weather data,
-- BME280 Sensor to read surrouding's general temperature, humidity and pressure
+- BME280 Sensor to read surrouding's general temperature and pressure
-- MCP9808 Sensor to read surrouding's accurate temperature.
+- Request to measuring SLAVE is sent only when button on MASTER board is pressed,

 # Built with